API – Application Programming Interface – a protocol for communicating with a software application

 FHIR - Fast Healthcare Interoperability Resources – a standard for exchanging healthcare information electronically

-EHR – Electronic Health Record (e.g., Epic) - an IT system that stores data and captures the patient’s health records in real-time.
+EHR – Electronic Health Record (such as Epic) - an IT system that stores data and captures the patient’s health records in real-time.

-EDW – Enterprise Data Warehouse – a database often used by EHRs to store clinical notes, billing information, patient satisfaction, etc.
+EDW – Enterprise Data Warehouse – a database often used by EHRs to store clinical notes, billing information, patient satisfaction, and so on.

 Health Institutions can either send their data to an EDW where data is stored and converted to FHIR before being sent to the PHC, or they use an API to skip the EDW and directly convert the data to FHIR and send the data to the PHC.